nuriel77/iri-playbook/docs/getting-started-quickly.rst

   http://your-ip:8811

-* You can use the user ``iotapm`` and the password you've configured during the installation.
+* You can log in using the username and password you have chosen during the start of the installtion.

 * You should be redirected to a HTTPS URL (this has been added recently).
-This is a self-signed certificate: you will get a warning from the browser.
+This is a self-signed certificate: you will get a **warning** from the browser.
 You can add the certificate as an exception and proceed.
-In the 'appendix' chapter there's some information how to install valid certificates (certbot).
+In the 'appendix' chapter there's some information on how to install valid certificates (certbot).

-* Please consider hardening the security of your node.
+* Please consider hardening the security of your node and periodically upgrading all system packages.
 Any server is a target for attacks/brute forcing.
 Even more so if you are going to list your node publicly.
 See :ref:`securityHardening`.

 * You can proceed to the :ref:`post_installation` for additional information on managing your node.

 * To configure an email for alerts see :ref:`alerting`.

 .. note::